nds-org/nds-labs/devtools/ndsdev/README.md

 # NDS Development Environment (NDSDEV)

 ## Prerequisites
 In order to get started developing NDS Labs, you must have an appropriate development environment.
+We recommend using CoreOS.

 At the very least, your enviornment should include Docker.
 This will allow you to access any build tools you might need without cluttering your host.

 ### Docker
+Docker.io is a containerization technology that is blowing up right now in popularity.

-Learn more about Docker and the various ways to install it here: https://docs.docker.com/engine/installation/
+Learn more about how to use Docker: https://docs.docker.com/linux/

+### CoreOS
+CoreOS is an extremely minimalistic Linux distro.
+It ships with etcd, docker, and fleetctl (notice: no package manager) with the main idea being that docker containers can provide any type of environment that would suit your current task.

+Learn more about what's included in CoreOS: https://coreos.com/using-coreos/

-### Allocate VM on Nebula (Optional)
+### Allocate VM on OpenStack Nebula (Optional)
 Log into Nebula and create a VM under the project NDSLabsDev.
 Use the image entitled CoreCloud835.

 Be sure to select a size (which is paradoxically entitled "flavor").

 If you are unsure which to use, you likely should be using "large" or "medium".

-#### Networking Gotchas
+#### OpenStack Nebula Security

 **DO NOT** forget to generate / import an SSH key for this machine, or else you will never be able to get into it.

-Be sure to add Permissions to this VM:
+Be sure to add **Permissions** to this VM:
 * remote SSH
 * remote HTTP

 ### Clone the Source Repo
 To start, you will need the code.
 Clone it and change into the new directory: